-(1) Employees are expected to schedule and use earned leave in accordance with established procedures.
+- (1) Employees are expected to schedule and use earned leave in accordance with established procedures.
 Whenever possible, employees must obtain prior approval for all absences including leave without pay (LWOP).
 Employees are required to contact their supervisor as far in advance of their scheduled tour of duty as possible, or by the time established in the call-in procedures for their organization, to request and explain the need for unscheduled leave.
 Exceptions to this requirement include when the employee is incapacitated or when there are other exigent circumstances.
 In such instances, the employee, a family member or other individual should, as soon as is reasonably practical, notify the employee's supervisor of the unplanned leave.
 Repeated unscheduled absences may negatively reflect on the employee's dependability and reliability, and may adversely affect TSA's mission.
 Unapproved absences will be charged as absent without leave (AWOL).
-AWOL may form the basis for administrative action, including discipline, up to and including removal from TSA.

-Tardiness includes delay in reporting to work at the employee's scheduled starting time, returning late from lunch or scheduled break periods, or returning late to the employee's work site after leaving the workstation on official business or leave.
+AWOL may form the basis for administrative action, including discipline, up to and including removal from TSA. - (2) Tardiness includes delay in reporting to work at the employee's scheduled starting time, returning late from lunch or scheduled break periods, or returning late to the employee's work site after leaving the workstation on official business or leave.
 Unexplained and/or unauthorized tardiness shall be charged as AWOL.
-Refer to TSA MD 1100.63-1, Absence and Leave for additional information.
+Refer to TSA MD 1100.63-1, Absence and Leave, for additional information.
+For Bargaining Unit Employees, refer to Article 3, Attendance Management Process, of the Collective Bargaining Agreement between TSA and the American Federation of Government Employees.